AdriaPadilla/YouTubeScraper/README.md

 - The author is not responsible for malicious use or any other damage it may cause.

 **Performance tests**
-- With ThreadPoolexEcutor and ProcessPoolExecutor: 398s/1000 URL.
+- With ThreadPoolexEcutor and ProcessPoolExecutor: Tested with 1000 URL = 0.39s/url.
 This includes: request url content + html parsing (bs4) and dataset export to xlsx file.
 - Possible improvements: Parse html responses with xlmx bs4.

 **Special thanks**